tonethar/IGME-230-Fall-2018/weekly/weekly-prof-notes.md

   - [PHP-2](php-2.md)
   - [PHP-3](php-3.md)
   - [HW: PHP "Fact of the Day"](HW-php-fact-of-the-day.md)
+- other sections can copy this content from one section on myCourses into other sections.

 ## Week 1
 ### Day 1 - there is quite a bit to do today!
 - introduce self and TA